Menu Close

 Historical Notes:

-The Judet hip prosthesis was introduced by brothers Dr. Robert and Dr. Jean Judet around 1947.
-The device was modified and improved several times following its introduction, notably with a metal reinforcement to prevent stem breakage and an x-ray marker to reveal any postoperative movement in the prosthesis.
-The acrylic prosthesis offered initially promising results.
+The Judet prosthesis provided an alternative to the Smith-Petersen Hip Cap prosthesis, which had been produced in a variety of materials since the 1920s.
+The Judet prosthesis offered initially promising results.
 Unfortunately, the prosthesis tended to loosen, and the acrylic to degrade, over time.
 The device was subsequently abandoned and a new generation of prosthesis introduced that were made with cobalt and stainless steel alloys.
-However, very long-lasting examples of implanted Judet prostheses have been recorded. (see Tennent and Eastwood 1996).
+However, very long-lasting examples of implanted Judet prostheses have been recorded (see Tennent and Eastwood 1996 and Kovac̆et al. 2004).

 Themes: